aira/aira-vision-sim/README.md

 ## License

-Copyright 2017 Aira Tech Inc.
+Copyright 2017 Aira Tech Corp.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.